 Government commitment for the reform of the cultural heritage sector gained momentum in 2003 with the replacement of the former Museums Department with a number of new autonomous public entities.
-This was further emphasised in April of 2003 with the creation of a Ministry responsible for Youth and the Arts.

 Furthermore, the need for change has gone beyond the sphere of the public sector and must affect operations within the private and non-governmental sectors.